e-picas/mde-backup/Review:-Footnotes,-Glossary-and-Bibliography.md

 A glossary note is most like a definition.
 It is attached to a specific term and try to give one or more explanations of it.
 Glossary notes have to be considered as *definitions list* in HTML, except that they will all be placed like footnotes at the end of the content.

+For example, if we want to define the term "Linux" as a glossary entry, we will add a marker attached to all occurences of the term, which will reach the footnote definition:

+> *Linux: recursive acronym for "Linux Is Not UniX"*

 ### Bibliography

 A bilbliographic note is a fully referenced external work.
 This kind of notes is often used in academic or scientific work.
 The point is that we have to follow some *academic rules* for bibliographic notes, such as naming the authors, writting the title of the work in italic, exactly as it has been published, and cite enough informations (*such as the edition*) to let the lector find this work easily.

+For example, if we talk about the creation of Linux and want to add a reference to the very first work of it, we would attach a note after the expression "creation of Linux" which could be:

+> Linus Benedict Torvalds (October 5, 1991). *Free minix-like kernel sources for 386-AT*. comp.os.minix.
+(Web link) Retrieved September 30, 2011.

 ## Syntax for footnotes